DylanMunyard/dylan-blog/docs/what-have-they-done-to-my-little-archi-boi.md

 archie will now have full system access when they run sudo

 ## Install apps
-`pacman -S gnome-terminal` installs a terminal emulator.
-Search "terminal emulator" for other options.

-`pacman -S firefox` installs a browser.
+`pacman -S gdm gnome-control-center networkmanager gnome-terminal firefox` installs a display manager (GDM), a network manager for automatically configuring internet access, gnome-terminal for a terminal emulator and Firefox for a browser.

 ## Set up GRUB
 Still within the `arch-chroot`: